seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 - `assertPromiseRejects()`
 - `assertPromiseRejectsWith()`

-So, if you are going to test ReactPHP, promises try `seregazhuk/react-promise-testing` library and use nice and readable assertions.
+So, if you are going to test ReactPHP promises try `seregazhuk/react-promise-testing` library and use nice and readable assertions.